Lifting gas: Coal gas

-In the past, coal gas, a mixture of hydrogen, carbon monoxide and other gases, was also used in balloons.
-It was widely available and cheap; the down side was a higher density (reducing lift) and the high toxicity of the carbon monoxide.
+In the past, coal gas, a mixture of hydrogen, carbon monoxide, and other gases, like Blau gas, was also used in balloons.
+It was widely available and cheap.

+Disadvantages include a higher density (reducing lift), its flammability and the high toxicity of the carbon monoxide content.

 Ammonia

 Ammonia has been used as a lifting gas in balloons, but while inexpensive, it is relatively heavy (density 0.769 g/L at STP, average molecular mass 17.03 g/mol), poisonous, an irritant, and can damage some metals and plastics.

 Methane

 Methane (density 0.716 g/L at STP, average molecular mass 16.04 g/mol), the main component of natural gas, is sometimes used as a lift gas when hydrogen and helium are not available.
 It has the advantage of not leaking through balloon walls as rapidly as the smaller molecules of hydrogen and helium.
 Many lighter-than-air balloons are made of aluminized plastic that limits such leakage; hydrogen and helium leak rapidly through latex balloons.
 However, methane is highly flammable and like hydrogen is not appropriate for use in passenger-carrying airships.
 It is also relatively dense and a potent greenhouse gas.